tjes/misc-scripts/gre@-service/README.md

  - Copy the gre@.service template to /etc/systemd/system/
  - Create an instance configuration in /etc with the name `gre-{instance name}`.
 Define the following values:
    - IFNAME - Name of the GRE Interface
-   - IFADDR - IP Address of the GRE Interface
+   - IFADDR - IP Address of the GRE Interface (including CIDR)
    - LOCALIP - Local IP Address the GRE tunnel will connect with.
    - REMOTEIP - Remote IP Address the GRE tunnel will connect to.
  - Reload systemd: `systemctl daemon-reload`